Anatomy, keeping it simple...

 The difference in shape of the pelvic canal means the size and shape of the pelvic floor muscles also differs between male and female.

-The pelvic floor is made up of several muscles that form a basket-like structure, higher at the back.
+The pelvic floor is made up of several muscles that form a basket-like structure, higher at the back than the front.

-Left and right sides are a mirror image, either side of midline.
+Left and right sides are a mirror image.

-Focusing on your Base-Line is the key to better physical health.
+Finding your body's Base-Line is the starting step to better physical health.

 It will become easier the more you practice - so keep working at it.

 As you focus on activating your pelvic floor muscles you will become more aware of the sensory feedback that they provide.
-This feedback is important for our sense of positioning and movement known as proprioception and for feeling how to move to improve your posture.
+This feedback is important for our sense of positioning and movement known as proprioception, and for feeling how to move in order to improve your posture.

-The anatomy of the pelvic region is complicated.
-As well as the pelvic floor muscles there are other muscles and many connective tissue structures (fascia, tendons, ligaments etc).
+As well as the pelvic floor muscles, there are other muscles and a lot of connective tissue structures (fascia, tendons, ligaments etc) in the pelvic region.

-Knowing the anatomical details isn't important but it's good to appreciate the complexity of the pelvic region to help understand why this region is the source of so much pain for many people and why correct usage of the pelvic floor muscles is central to a healthy, balanced body.
+Knowing the anatomical details isn't important, but it's good to appreciate the complexity of the pelvic region to help understand why it is the source of pain for so many people.